dataluscorp/browser/remote/marionette/doc/Taskcluster.md

 platforms, and job results are pushed to [Treeherder] for observation.

-The best way to debug issues for intermittent test failures of Marionette tests for Firefox and Fennec (Android) is to use a one-click loaner as provided by Taskcluster.
+The best way to debug issues for intermittent test failures of Marionette tests for Datalus and Fennec (Android) is to use a one-click loaner as provided by Taskcluster.
 Such a loaner creates an interactive task you can interact with via a shell and VNC.